mohamed-i-mousa/my-fv-solver/docs/CASE.md

-  Each outer iteration is one implicit momentum predictor followed by `nPrimeCorrectors` explicit PRIME corrector steps: the momentum equation is re-assembled with the current flux and advanced by a single explicit Jacobi sweep — no linear solve — before each pressure correction.
+  Each outer iteration is one implicit momentum predictor followed by `nPrimeCorrectors` explicit PRIME corrector steps: the momentum equation is re-assembled with the current flux and advanced by a single explicit Jacobi sweep (no linear solve) before each pressure correction.
 Reads its controls from the [PISO](#9-piso) section.

 **Notes**: